imagekit-developer/imagekit-python/README.md

 ```

-If the upload succeed, `error` will be `null` and the `result` will be the same as what is received from ImageKit's servers.
+If the upload succeeds, `error` will be `null,` and the `result` will be the same as what is received from ImageKit's servers.
-If the upload fails, `error` will be the same as what is received from ImageKit's servers and the `result` will be null.
+If the upload fails, `error` will be the same as what is received from ImageKit's servers, and the `result` will be null.
 Learn more from the sample app in this repository.

 ## File Management

 The SDK provides a simple interface for all the [media APIs mentioned here](https://docs.imagekit.io/api-reference/media-api)
 to manage your files.
-This also returns `error` and `result`, error will be `None` if API succeeds.
+This also returns `error` and `result`.
+The error will be `None` if API succeeds.

 **1. List & Search Files**

 Accepts an object specifying the parameters to be used to list and search files.
 All parameters specified
-in the [documentation here](https://docs.imagekit.io/api-reference/media-api/list-and-search-files#list-and-search-file-api) can be passed as is with the
-correct values to get the results.
+in the [documentation here](https://docs.imagekit.io/api-reference/media-api/list-and-search-files#list-and-search-file-api) can be passed as it is with the correct values to get the results.

 ```python
 imagekit.list_files({